-LAWS AND REGULATIONS - The Breast and Cervical Cancer Mortality Prevention Act of 1990 (Public Law 101-354) established the Centers for Disease Control and Prevention's (CDC's) National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
-The program provides grant awards to states for breast and cervical cancer screening and diagnostic services to uninsured women, including those who have low incomes or are members of racial and ethnic minority groups.
-The program operates in all 50 states, the District of Columbia, 6 U.S. territories, and 13 tribes or tribal organizations.
+LAWS AND REGULATIONS - The Breast and Cervical Cancer Mortality Prevention Act of 1990 (Public Law 101-354) established the Centers for Disease Control and Prevention's (CDC's) National Breast and Cervical Cancer Early Detection Program (NBCCEDP) providing grant awards to states for breast and cervical cancer screening and diagnostic services to uninsured, low income, age-appropriate women.
+The program operates in all 50 states, the District of Columbia, 8 U.S. territories, and 13 tribes or tribal organizations.
 Additionally, in 1990, legislation (KRS 214.554) established the Kentucky Women's Cancer Screening Program (KWCSP) in the Department for Public Health (DPH), in the Division of Women's Health (DWH).
-The KWCSP, the state branch of the NBCCEDP, is 100% funded by the CDC and provides breast and cervical cancer screenings, diagnostic follow-up services and case management.
+The KWCSP, the state branch of the NBCCEDP, is 100% funded by the CDC and provides low-income women who do not have adequate health insurance gain access to timely breast and cervical cancer screening, diagnostic services and case management.
+The program also provides patient navigation services to assist eligibles overcome barriers and obtain timely access to quality care.
+Lastly, in 2000, Congress passed the Breast and Cervical Cancer Treatment Act (H. Rept.
+106-486) which allows eligibles, who are diagnosed with cancer through the KWCSP, access to treatment through applying for Medicaid.